dustinpfister/blog_posts/_posts/js-getting-started.md

 ## 3 - Conclusion

 Getting started with javaScript is not so hard, it just takes time and patience.
 There is a great deal more to write about when it comes to making an actual project of some kind, but for the sake of keeping this post simple I just covered a few pointers for now.
+This is a post that I will come back to at some point to revise, and expand.
+If you are new to javaScript and have anything I think I should add please let me know in the comments.